 In year four there were so many favorites.

-Around the World with Mouk by Marc Boutavant seemed fitting for G’s 3rd birthday as we were still on tour in the US and knew Australia was next.
-BUT on the page where Mouk goes to Australia there are a lot of big sharks, so that wasn’t super (for me).
+Around the World with Mouk by Marc Boutavant seemed fitting for our son’s third birthday as we were still on tour in the US and knew Australia was next.
+BUT on the page where Mouk goes to Australia, there are a lot of big sharks-so that wasn’t super (for me).

-Fox in Sox by Dr. Seus is the best.
-There’s nothing else to say.
-It’s impossible to read and makes you trip over your tongue and everyone involved laughs and laughs (from: The Bensons).
+Fox in Sox by Dr. Seus is the best-there’s nothing else to say.
+It’s impossible to read and makes you trip over your tongue and everyone involved laughs and laughs.

 George and Martha: The Complete Stories of Two Best Friends by James Marshall is so ridiculously sweet.
 This friendship primer teaches valuable lessons about how to treat your friends and how to expect them to treat you.
-Plus it’s hysterical, because George ends up with a gold tooth (from: The Polsky Family).
+Plus it’s hysterical because George ends up with a gold tooth.

 Many Moons by James Thurber is a book I had as a girl about a princess who wants the moon and her father goes through all of his advisers to try to get it for her.
 It is laugh out loud funny for kids and grown ups alike and especially entertaining for anyone who has ever been asked to deliver the moon.

 Should I Share My Ice Cream by Mo Willems is a classic Elephant and Piggie Book.
 These books are great early readers since Mr. Willems is so stinking good at depicting emotions through his illustrations.
 Elephant gets some ice cream in this one and he wants to share it with his friend, but he also wants it all for himself.
 What to do?
-I want to squeeze Mo Willems for being so awesome (from: Dru and Shawn).
+I want to squeeze Mo Willems for being so awesome.

 Paddington by Michael Bond is one illustrated chapter of his original book, A Bear Called Paddington.
 It is delightfully English.
-Paddington’s love of marmalade and tea has not been lost on G. Plus, every major city in Australia has a district called Paddington in it somewhere.
+Paddington’s love of marmalade and tea has not been lost on our son.
+Plus, every major city in Australia has a district called Paddington in it somewhere.

 Hairy Maclary’s Bone by Lynley Dodd is just as great if not better than the first Hairy Maclary.
 All of his friends try to get his bone, but Hairy’s too smart for all that.